 If we cut unnecessary, time-consuming practices then we can teach more effectively and more efficiently.

-I’m going to call the result lean teaching.
+The result is lean teaching.
 It puts student learning first, but not at the expense of your wellbeing.

 Here’s how it works.